triquenguyen/triquenguyen/README.md

 I'm Trique Nguyen, a thriving Software Engineering Undergraduate student at San Jose State University
 ### 🔭 I’m currently working on
 - Forward: a startup project collaborate with other Graduate and Senior students (Finalist at Silicon Valley Innovation Challenge 2023 and SpartUp Incubator Program Member)
+- Clark (F.K.A.
+Core-v4): the official website of Software and Computer Engineering Society- SJSU (SCE)
-- Leetcode Discord Bot: a club project at Software and Computer Engineering - SJSU
+- Leetcode Discord Bot: a club project at SCE
 - Personal Portfolio (Soon)
 ### 🌱 I’m currently learning
 - Data Structures and Algorithms